SCH-INIT/otp-relay/HELP-DOCS-DEPLOYMENT.md

 /opt/otp-relay/frontend/guide.html
 ```

-For the application-code deploy lane, the runner needs write access to application files deployed by `scripts/deploy_application_code.py`, including:
+For the application-code deploy lane, the runner needs write access to:

 ```text
 /opt/otp-relay/main.py
 /opt/otp-relay/monitor.py
 ```

-The install script should prepare these permissions on fresh installs.
+The install script prepares these permissions on fresh installs.
 Existing servers may need a one-time permission repair after the install script is updated.

+For the full ownership model including root-managed targets, see [UPDATE-PIPELINE.md — File and command ownership model](./UPDATE-PIPELINE.md#10-file-and-command-ownership-model).

 ---